 Cut the clichés

-A graduate CV is frequently peppered with words like hardworking, communicating and timekeeping.
-Really, this is the bare minimum that an employer would expect ‒ it will be taken for granted that you tick these boxes if you've managed to sustain a job for any period of time.
+A graduate CV is frequently peppered with words like hardworking, enthusiastic and timekeeping.
+Really, this is the bare minimum that an employer would expect ‒ it will be taken for granted that you tick these boxes if you've managed to hold a job for any period of time.
 Once you have some experience under your belt, it's time to show, not tell.
 Let your responsibilities and achievements tell the story.
-For example, replace 'good timekeeping' with a concrete example of when you successfully met a challenging deadline.
+For example, replace "good timekeeping" with a concrete example of when you successfully met a challenging deadline.
 Focus your CV on achievements, rather than tasks and empty words.

 Link to your LinkedIn profile